 As the northernmost community in York Region, Georgina technically belongs to the Greater Toronto Area, but the pace of life east of Cook’s Bay and south of Lake Simcoe couldn’t get more different than the fast pace of life in the city.
 Less than 50,000 people call the area home.
 Access to the big city, however, remains simple and convenient.
 Highway 404 reaches its northern end just south of the township’s southern border.
 A few kilometers east, Highway 48 — Markham Road south of the township — provides a north/south route that swings east in Sutton, close to the south shore of Lake Simcoe.

 While technically a town, Georgina operates as a township, a regional municipality of villages.
 Keswick, on the shores of Cook’s Bay, hosts the town’s main civic government offices.
 A 35-year-old male driver living in central Keswick pays just over $1,200 annually for car insurance.
 This rate bases on a clean driving record and no insurance claims on an 8-year-old 4 door sedan.
 This rate sits about the middle of the pack for Ontario drivers, though it’s higher than average rates outside the GTA.

-How Much is Average Car Insurance in Georgina
+How Much Does Car Insurance Cost in Georgina

 |Quote Date||Average Georgina Auto Insurance Cost*|

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 We surveyed the car insurance prices in the city of Georgina for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.

 Affordable Car Insurance in Georgina